 In addition, that 8x zoom is a powerhouse.
 It blankets an area, equal to 35mm.
 Users can capture wide shots like several party goers, classroom photos or those necessary wide shots needed to capture you young one’s entire sports team.
 It also works considerably well for retaining sharpness and clarity when zooming in from substantial distances.

 Just press the On/Off at the top of the camera to begin your photo shoot.
 The unit boots to ready in 2.2 seconds.
 Pressing the green “Auto” button to the right of the LCD screen accesses the automatic shooting mode.
 This mode performed admirably for most of my shoots.
 Auto “determines scene and chooses optimal settings”.
 But you can also access the Live mode which is an “Easy picture adjustment to create desired effects.
 Some sub features of this range from cool to cute to completely unneeded.
 They are portrait face Self-timer, low light mode, the infamous fish-eye, miniature effects, monochrome, super vivid, fireworks, long shutter, discreet and iFrame movie modes.
 The latter is handy for those looking to quickly format video for mobile devices such as iPhones.
 From the main Live and Auto modes, you can elect to use the built-in flash or leave it off when light is readily abundant.
+With the Smart AUTO modes that optimizes image stabilization on the convenient rear 3.0-inch LCD display, the Powershot A4000 IS Digital Camera will save you many headaches trying to get those clear shots.
 The lack of more intricate hands-on controls paints a picture the beginner can easiy digest and appreciate.
 Simplicity and efficacy in shooting are the orders of the day here.
 The Canon PowerShot A4000 IS serves up those orders nicely, with an extra large helping of eye-candy.

 Looking to try your hand in the little directors chair?
 The PowerShot A4000 IS’s dedicated movie feature can shoot 720p HD video at 25fps.
 Not bad!
 But you can lower the video capture resolution to 640 x 480 and achieve a smoother 30 frames per second.
 Recording video is a synch.
 But the quality supersedes the simplicity.
 The results are sharp rich and very smooth, albeit for the modest 720p HD resolution.